kinanen/Solita-CityBikes/README.md

 Application is done with Microsoft SQL server, C# backend and React frontend.
 Application is running at Azure Web App service.

-Tests in C# backend are done with XUnit
-Tests for React frontend and applications data API are done using JEST
+Tests in C# backend are done with XUnit, Backend test run when pushing to git hub and building app to Azure Tests for React frontend and applications data API are done using JEST